ARM-software/abi-aa/aapcs64/aapcs64.rst

 - Byte order.

 - Size and format of data types: pointer, long int and wchar\_t and the format of half-precision floating-point values.
-Here we define three data models (see `The Standard Variants`_ and `Arm C and C++ Language Mappings`_ for details):
+Here we define three data models (see `The standard variants`_ and `Arm C and C++ language mappings`_ for details):

     - ILP32: **(Beta)** SysV-like variant where int, long int and pointer are 32-bit.